This post may contain affiliate links. Please read my disclosure policy for more info.

 Do you feel productive in those places or drained?

-Is your office so cluttered that you can’t focus on?
+Is your office so cluttered that you can’t focus?
 Or is your work environment hostile?

-These are important questions to ask yourself when thinking of goals.
+These are important questions to ask yourself when you are setting goals.

 Your love life, family, and friends play a vital role in your life.
-And it’s very health set goals towards making them healthy and strong.
+And it’s smart to set goals towards making them healthy and strong.

-A lot of times we think relationships should just be natural and go with the flow.
+A lot of times we think relationships should just be natural and go with the flow….”organic.”
 But the truth is that relationships need to be nurtured and fed.
-That can go down the drain if we are not intentional and proactive towards them.

 Setting up goals to strengthen your relationships is a fantastic way to enrich your life.
 At the end of the day what really matters are those who are close to you.